Color Theory: Is it warm in here or is it just…the walls?

 Usage of warm lighting can also make a space feel more cozy and welcoming—think firelight vs. fluorescents.
 Warm lights cast a glow that softens a space, which in turn can make us feel more comfortable, relaxed, and connect with a sense of ‘warmth.’

 Using color and light provides control over the overall feeling of a space, gravitating fully in one direction or finding a balance in between.
 Notice the prominent colors that surround you, does what you’re seeing evoke a feeling?
-Keep this element of color theory in mind as you develop your space!
+Keep this in mind as you develop your space!